-Department: Business Administration Program: Sports Management Credits: 3 Prerequisite(s): Athletic Team Practicum, Athletics Leadership Practicum and Human Relations or Sociology of American Youth
+School of Business Program: Sports Management Credits: 3 Prerequisite(s): Athletic Team Practicum, Athletics Leadership Practicum and Human Relations or Sociology of American

 These critical topics will be examined as they relate to the field.
 Various strategies for success will be examined as they apply to various situations.